Privacy notice

 • companies that we introduce you to

-• UK government agencies, law enforcement agencies and regulators:
+• UK government agencies, law enforcement agencies and regulators

-• We will share with HMRC if we are under a duty to disclose or share your information with them.
-HMRC may transfer it to the government or the tax authorities in another country where you may be subject to tax.
+• if we are under a duty to disclose or share your information with HM Revenue & Customs (HMRC), who may transfer it to the government or the tax authorities in another country where you may be subject to tax

 • UK Financial Services Compensation Scheme